Informational Autocrats, Diverse Societies: Information Manipulation in Monolithic Societies

-In light of Theorem \ref{theorem:single-peaked}, we can assume without loss that the sender uses only two messages.
+In light of Proposition \ref{proposition:single-peaked}, we can assume without loss that the autocrat uses only two messages.
 We label the messages $m \in M = \{0,1\}$, with $m = 1$ the ``good'' message, which is suggestive of $\theta =1$, and $m = 0$ the ``bad'' message, which is suggestive of $\theta =0$.
-The sender's strategy can be represented by a pair of numbers:
+The autocrat's strategy can be represented by a pair of numbers:

-where $\sigma_\theta \equiv \sigma(\theta)[m=1]$ is the probability of sending the good message in state $\theta \in \{0,1\}$.
-Throughout, we assume without loss of generality that $\sigma_1 \geq \sigma_0$.
+where $\sigma^\theta \equiv \sigma(\theta)[m=1]$ is the probability of sending the good message in state $\theta \in \{0,1\}$.
+Throughout, we assume without loss of generality that $\sigma^1 \geq \sigma^0$.